This job is sometimes referred to by alternative titles

 To enter police training you must:

-- be a New Zealand citizen or have permanent residency status, and be living in New Zealand permanently
+- be a New Zealand or Australian citizen or permanent resident

 - pass physical fitness and eyesight tests